Beyond BRCA Testing: CHEK2 Mutation

 Did you inherit this mutation from your mother or father?

 Since my mother is deceased, my genetic counselor recommended that my father be tested to help determine from which side of the family the mutation originated.
-If he tested positive we could be sure it was from his side.
+If he tested positive, we could be sure it was from his side.
 My father is in his 80s and was not interested.
 There are several relatives with breast and prostate cancer on my father’s side of the family, so it’s possible it was inherited paternally.
 My genetic counselor put together a letter for me to share with my other family members.
 After sending the letter to my paternal relatives, I heard nothing but crickets.
-No one wants to talk about this mutation and no one is interested in being tested.
+No one wants to talk about this mutation, and no one is interested in being tested.
 I’ve always viewed my family history and genetic information as another tool – knowledge is power – I believe that.
-It empowered me, helped me make treatment decisions, and guided how I should be followed going forward (for example, I now have colonoscopies every 3-4 years instead of every 10).
+It empowered me, helped me make treatment decisions, and guided how I should be followed going forward (for example, I now have more frequent colonoscopies than the standard 10 year interval).
 I’m sure it could be helpful for other family members, if they’d be willing to explore it.

 What lead you to create your blog?

 I started my blog after I was diagnosed with breast cancer.
 I felt like a wrench was thrown into my life, and my blog has been cathartic for me to work through my thoughts and feelings.
 It makes what I’m going through manageable and helps reduce my anxiety.
 I am also hopeful that by documenting my experience it might be helpful or ring true with others who have similar experiences.
 Looking back, I can see that I was a bit naive about cancer.
 I didn’t understand that breast cancer could be deadly even if detected early, and thought people who died from breast cancer had not had their mammograms.
 I know differently now.
 I am hopeful that with more research in genetics and other areas, that will no longer be true.

 It has also opened my eyes to work that others are doing.
 I applaud the groups doing research and those who raise money that goes directly to research.